garris/BackstopJS/README.md

 ## The BackstopJS workflow

-1. Set up a test config file: specify screen sizes and DOM selectors.
+###Set up
+  - Generate your config: specify URLs, screen sizes, DOM selectors and other key things.
-2. Use BackstopJS to create reference screenshots.
+  - Use BackstopJS to create a set of *reference* screenshots.
+BackstopJS will consider this your *source of truth*!
+(You can update this whenever you want).

+###Then it's one, two, three on repeat...
-3. Make some changes to your CSS or add new DOM components.
+  1. **Make some changes** to your CSS _or_ add new components _or_ do a build _or_ push to production _or_ just wait for the display gremlins to strike...
-4. Run a test.
-BackstopJS creates a set of *test* screenshots and compares them with the *reference screenshots* you made in step 2 above.
+  2. **Trigger a test**.
+BackstopJS creates a set of *test* screenshots and compares them with the *reference* screenshots you made during setup above.
 Any unwanted/unforeseen changes show up in a nice report.
+  3. **Profit!** 🤑

 ## Tutorials, Extensions and more...